GurkeHDd/Missionchief-Bot/README.md

 The bot can be downloaded from "https://github.com/GurkeHDd/Free-Leitstellenspiel.de-BOT".

 THE VERSIONS "US,AU,CZ,DK,ES,FR,IT,JP,NL,NO,PL,SE,UK,RU,RO,PT,TU" are not yet fully functional!
 The versions work anyway!
-You just have to create the missing.json yourself!
+You just have to create the missing.json yourself! (missing.json file currently only works for the version "DE" !)

 ----------------------------------------------------------------------------